AlexisDerumigny/CondCopulas/cran-comments.md

-We fixed the documentation concerning the return values of 'CKT.kernel.Rd'.
+We fixed the documentation concerning the return values of 'CKT.kernel'.
-We also added the DOI in the DESCRIPTION file.
+We also added the DOIs and arXiv identifier in the DESCRIPTION file.

 ## Test environments